What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 They are important because they:

-- Give search engines an understanding of your blog’s content and how it’s interconnected (SEO); ultimately, they help improve your site’s SEO
+• Give search engines an understanding of your blog’s structure, internal linking and improve crawlability

 The last point is important for our organization and productivity as bloggers.